rlhadas/ClusteringAlgorithmsDTL/README.md

 # ClusteringAlgorithmsDTL

 This repository contains code to experiment the K Medoids and K Centers algorithms with real data from the Tree of Life Data set.
-This work accompanies *Clustering Algorithms for Maximum Parsimony DTL Reconciliations*, a paper submitted to **Algorithms for Molecular Biology** in July 2016.
+This work accompanies *Clustering Algorithms for Maximum Parsimony DTL Reconciliations*.

 * `n.b.:` The paper talks about using Multidimensional FFT for a faster implementation, that is **not** done in this code base.
 * This work is supported by the NSF Grant IIS-1419739.